nawabahmadreshi/documentation/pages/getting-started/link-domain-subdomain.md

 ## The default app.link subdomain

+{% protip %}
+The new `app.link` domain is currently being assigned to all new Branch app configurations.
+In the near future we will be rolling out the ability to select your subdomain prefix (e.g., `branch.app.link`) for both new and existing apps.
+{% endprotip %}

-Every app on the Branch platform is assigned a subdomain of the form `XXXX.app.link`.
+Every app on the Branch platform is assigned a subdomain of the form `xxxx.app.link`.
 This is unique to your app and must be used in several places when integrating the SDK.

+{% protip %}
+Because of the way that Apple implements Universal Links, every app also has a shadow subdomain of the form `xxxx-alternate.app-link`.
+This is used in select places but will never be shown to your users.
+{% endprotip %}

-{% protip title="Retriving the subdomain assigned to your app" %}
+### Retriving the subdomain assigned to your app

 1. Go to the [Link Settings](https://dashboard.branch.io/#/settings/link) page on the dashboard.
 1. Scroll down to the **Custom Link Domain** area.